How to calculate man hours in (hse) safety

 How to calculate man hours per week

-For example, a team of 20 workers worked 5 days a week for 8 hours daily.
-The total man hour for that week will be 20 times 8 times 5 equals 800-man hours for that week.
+For example, 20 workers worked 5 days a week for 8 hours daily.
+The total man hours for that week will be 20 times 8 times 5, which equals 800 man hours.

 How to calculate man-hours per month